TheLapisGoat/DOCS/Assignment3/parta/README.md

 make doxygen
 ```

-This This will generate the documentation in the `latex` directory and then compile it into a PDF using LaTeX.
+This will generate the documentation in the `latex` directory and then compile it into a PDF using LaTeX.